Creating and Registering CrewAI based Job descriptions creator

 1. requirements.txt

-Purpose: Declares project dependencies so you (or anyone) can install them quickly with pip install -r requirements.txt
+Purpose: Declares project dependencies so you (or anyone) can install them quickly with pip install -r requirements.txt.

-at the root of your project (alongside jd_agent.py
+Create a file called requirements.txt at the root of your project (alongside jd_agent.py and main.py).
+Example contents:

 flask==2.2.5